-No matter the day and, for the most part, no matter the weather the Struisbaai harbour is always a colourful mixture of people, laughter and movement.
+The picture-perfect settlements of Hotagterklip and Molshoop are characterized by their authentic and beautifully preserved thatch roof houses as well as the smiling faces of the local community.
+Struisbaai Harbour is always a colourful mixture of people, laughter and activity.
 The multi-coloured boats bring in freshly caught fish nearly every day and they, along with the now resident stingrays, are delightful attractions of the town.